Some things are no-brainers when it comes to recycling — such as paper, plastic and glass.

-Following are some things that you can indeed recycle that you may not have thought of, plus some tips for where to recycle such items.
+Following are some things you can recycle that you may not have thought of, plus advice for where to recycle those items.

 While most of us know that you cannot throw computers away to be taken to landfills, you may not realize that there are businesses that are actually accepting used computers and recycling them for you.

 Dell will recycle any older used Dell computer for free.
 Plus, if you purchase a new computer from Dell and choose “free recycling” when you checkout, they will recycle any brand of older computer that you own for free.
 Since Dell is one of the larger companies that sells computers and frequently has very nice deals, this can be a great way to get a new computer and recycle your old one without having to just give it to a secondhand store that may or may not be able to sell it.